Hermann Buhl: Nanga Parbat

 After 41 hours and in states of extreme exhaustion and dehydration, Buhl arrived back at Camp V, where hopes of his return had already begun to fade.
-In the days that followed, he also managed the descent to the main camp under his own steam, arriving there on July 7.
-Here it turned out that his frostbitten toes could not be saved and had to be amputated.
+In the days that followed, he also completed the descent to the main camp unaided, arriving there on 7 July.
+Here it turned out that the big toe and part of the second toe on his right foot could not be saved and had to be amputated.
 He therefore had to be carried on the rest of the return march.
 Hans Ertl made a documentary film called Nanga Parbat about this expedition.

 A dispute arose between Herrligkoffer and Buhl after the expedition due to Herrligkoffer's authoritarian leadership and Buhl's refusal to follow orders without question.
-This led to legal issues over exploitation rights and Buhl's desire to publish his own account of the summit victory, which he achieved despite being ordered to desist [citation needed].
+Expedition members had contractually ceded sole exploitation rights over the expedition's results to Herrligkoffer, and his rigorous enforcement of this clause led to a protracted legal dispute with Buhl and Hans Ertl.

-Buhl is the only mountaineer to have made the first ascent of an eight-thousander solo, which he achieved on his initial visit to the Greater Ranges.
-His monumental efforts, which included spending the night standing untethered on a tiny pedestal too small to squat upon on the edge of a 60-degree ice slope, have become mountaineering legend, described by Bonington as "a magnificent achievement".
+Buhl is the only mountaineer to have made the first ascent of an eight-thousander solo, achieved on his first visit to the Greater Ranges.
+His monumental efforts, which included spending the night standing untethered on a tiny pedestal, too small to crouch on, at the edge of a 60-degree ice slope, have become mountaineering legend, described by Bonington as "a magnificent achievement".

 In 1999, Buhl's ice axe, which had been left behind on the summit, was found by a Japanese expedition and returned to his widow.